 - Be aware that not all information should be shared with the world.

-- Be able to identify when too much information is being provided to unauthorized persons, oversharing will hurt you!
+- Make sure you are able to identify when too much information is being provided to unauthorized persons, oversharing will hurt you!

 - Be in control of the conversation flow; shift the conversation to the other person.